Pyramid-Systems-Inc/Pyramid-Engine/ROADMAP.md

 ## Current Version: 0.6.0 (July 2025)

-### 🎯 Current Focus: Advanced Rendering Pipeline and Scene Management
+### 🎯 Current Focus: Input System Enhancement (Ahead of Schedule!)

+**Status**: We have completed Scene Management Core Architecture ahead of schedule and are now focusing on Input System Enhancement as the next high priority.

 ### ✅ Implemented Features (As of July 2025)